10 dried guajillo or New Mexican chiles (or a blend of the two) (stemmed and seeded)

 3/4 teaspoon ground cinnamon

 3 pounds ground pork (I grind my own from whole pork shoulder)

-Toast the stemmed and seeded chili peppers until pliable (about 1 minute on each side) in a hot pan.
+Toast the stemmed and seeded chiles in a hot skillet until pliable (about 1 minute on each side).
 Transfer them to a large non-reactive bowl (stainless steel, glass, or plastic), layer the chopped onion and garlic on top.
 Heat the vinegar (either in the microwave or on a stove top) until very warm to the touch.
 Pour over the chiles, onions, and garlic and lay a plate on top to weigh them down.
-Cover the bowl tightly with plastic wrap and let set at room temperature for an hour.
+Cover the bowl tightly with plastic wrap and let sit at room temperature for an hour.